 Non-Domestic Rates, or business rates, collected by local authorities are the way that those who occupy non-domestic property contribute towards the cost of local services.
 Under the business rates retention arrangements introduced from 1 April 2013, authorities keep a proportion of the business rates paid locally.
 The money, together with revenue from council taxpayers, locally generated income and grants from central government, is used to pay for the services provided by local authorities in your area.
-Further information about the business rates system, may be obtained at on the Gov.UK website and at the website of your local council which is normally shown on your rate bill, or by contacting your local authority.
+Further information about the business rates system, may be obtained at on the Gov.UK - Introduction to Business Rates website and at the website of your local council which is normally shown on your rate bill, or by contacting your local authority.

 Payment of business rates bills is automatically set on a 10-monthly cycle.
 However, the Government has put in place regulations that allow ratepayers to require their local authority to enable payments to be made through 12 monthly instalments.
 If you wish to take up this offer, you should contact your local authority as soon as possible.

 The local authority works out the business rates bill for a property by multiplying the rateable value of the property by the appropriate non-domestic multiplier.
 There are two multipliers: the standard non-domestic rating multiplier and the small business non-domestic rating multiplier.
 The Government sets the multipliers for each financial year, except in the City of London where special arrangements apply.

 Ratepayers who occupy a property with a rateable value which does not exceed £50,999 (and who are neither entitled to certain other mandatory reliefs nor liable for unoccupied property rates) will have their bills calculated using the lower small business non-domestic rating multiplier, rather than the standard non-domestic rating multiplier.